AdrianTorjKobza/System_Design/Design_an_Application_Performance_Monitoring_System.md

-# Enterprise Application Performance Monitoring (APM) System
+# Enterprise Application Performance Monitoring System

 ## 1. Architecture Overview
 This Application Performance Monitoring (APM) system acts as the "nervous system" for your software environment.
 Its primary goal is to collect health and performance data, specifically metrics, logs, and traces, from all your running applications.
 By centralizing this data, engineering teams can see exactly what is happening in real-time, diagnose bugs faster, and prevent minor issues from turning into full system outages.